mindspore-ai/mindspore/docs/api/lite_api_python_en/mindspore_lite.rst

-    ``FmkType.ONNX``             ONNX model's framework type, and the model uses .onnx as suffix ``FmkType.MINDIR``           MindSpore model's framework type, and the model uses .mindir as suffix ``FmkType.TFLITE``           TensorFlow Lite model's framework type, and the model uses .tflite as suffix ``FmkType.PYTORCH``          PYTORCH model's framework type, and the model uses .pt or .pth as suffix
+    ``FmkType.ONNX``             ONNX model's framework type, and the model uses .onnx as suffix ``FmkType.MINDIR``           MindSpore model's framework type, and the model uses .mindir as suffix ``FmkType.TFLITE``           TensorFlow Lite model's framework type, and the model uses .tflite as suffix ``FmkType.PYTORCH``          PyTorch model's framework type, and the model uses .pt or .pth as suffix
     ===========================  ============================================================================

 .. autosummary::